piomin/openshift-quickstart/micro-springboot/readme.md

 ## Step 1: Deploy applications using `oc` client

 1. Login to the cluster

 With `oc` client.
 ```shell
 $ oc login -u $USER -p $PASSWORD --server=https://api.qyt1tahi.eastus.aroapp.io:6443
 ```

 2. Login with web console.

 Go to: https://console-openshift-console.apps.qyt1tahi.eastus.aroapp.io/. \
 Switch do the `Developer` perspective. \
 Choose `Add+` -> `From Git`. \
 Type as Git Repo URL: `https://github.com/piomin/openshift-quickstart.git`, Context dir: `/micro-springboot/person-service`, Git reference: `workshops`. \
-Then choose Builder Image version: openjdk-11-ubi8.
+Then choose Builder Image version: `openjdk-11-ubi8`.
 Then override 'Application name' and `Name` with `person-service`. \
 Leave default on the other fields.
-Click `Create`. \
+Click `Create`.
+A new application is created on OpenShift. \

 You are redirected to the `Topology` view. \
 Click on Java Duke icon -> `Resources` -> See `Pods` -> Click `View logs`. \
 Optionally click `Show in Kibana`. \

 Back to the `Topology` view.
 Click on Java Duke icon -> `Resources` -> See `Builds` -> Click `#1`.
 Then choose tab `Logs`. \
 Back to the `Topology` view.
 Click on Java Duke icon -> `Resources` -> See `Routes` -> Click it.
 ```shell
 $ curl http://person-service-piotr-dev.apps.qyt1tahi.eastus.aroapp.io/persons
 []
 ```

 Back to the `Topology` view.
 Click on Java Duke icon -> `Details` -> scale up number of instances

 ## Step 2: Develop applications using `odo` client